MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 > - You may not change many of the the scale set configuration settings in the Azure portal.
 Azure Pipelines updates the configuration of the scale set.
 Any manual changes you make to the scale set may interfere with the operation of Azure Pipelines.
 > - You may not rename or delete a scale set without first deleting the scale set pool in Azure Pipelines.

-## How Azure Pipelines manages the scaleset
+## How Azure Pipelines manages the scale set

 Once the scale set agent pool is created, Azure Pipelines automatically scales the agent machines.

-Azure Pipelines samples the state of the agents in the pool and virtual machines in the scaleset every 5 minutes.
+Azure Pipelines samples the state of the agents in the pool and virtual machines in the scale set every 5 minutes.
 The decision to scale up or down is based on the number idle agents at that time.
 The exception is if desired idle agents on standby is set to 0, then scaling up the first time is done when a queued request is detected.

 The goal is to reach the desired number of idle agents on standby eventually.
 Pools scale up and down slowly.
 Over the course of a day, the pool will scale up as requests are queued in the morning and scale down as the load subsides in the evening.